Billboard Year-End Hot 100 singles of 2000

 Faith Hill's single "Breathe" was the first country music recording to be ranked number one since Johnny Horton's "The Battle of New Orleans" in 1959.
 (Patsy Cline's "I Fall to Pieces" (1961) and Glen Campbell's "Rhinestone Cowboy" (1975) had each come close, ranking second.)
-Her "The Way You Love Me" also made the list, at 41.
+Her song "The Way You Love Me" also made the list, at 41.

 Latin rock band Santana had a strong showing, taking positions two and three with "Smooth" and "Maria Maria" from the Supernatural album.

 This is a list of Billboard magazine's Top Hot 100 songs of 2000.